oss-review-toolkit/ort/docs/reporters/AsciiDocTemplateReporter.md

 with [AsciidoctorJ][3] as Java interface and [AsciidoctorJ PDF][4] as PDF file generator.
 For each Freemarker template provided using the options described below a separate intermediate file is created that can be processed by AsciidoctorJ.
-If no options are provided, the "disclosure_document" template is used, and if security vulnerability information is available also the "vulernability_report" template.
+If no options are provided, the "disclosure_document" template is used, and if security vulnerability information is available also the "vulnerability_report" template.

 After the intermediate files are generated, they are processed by AsciidoctorJ or to be more precise by its PDF implementation AsciidoctorJ PDF.
 A PDF theme can be handed over to AsciidoctorJ PDF in which properties like fonts or